MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallDynamicKeywordAddress.md

 ## DESCRIPTION
 The **Get-NetFirewallDynamicKeywordAddress** cmdlet gets dynamic keyword addresses.
-You can specify an ID or get all AutoResolve or all non-AutoResolve dynamic keyword addresses.
+You can specify an ID or get all `AutoResolve` or all non-`AutoResolve` dynamic keyword addresses.

 ## EXAMPLES